 Graduate degree students pursuing a Master of Science in Engineering Management and in good academic standing may pursue a Graduate Certificate in Supply Chain Management during their studies.
-All that is required is a simple, one-page form.
+All that is required is a simple, internal graduate certificate application form.

 Diversifying Your Northeastern Education

 Declaring interdisciplinary student status is an opportunity to add business education to your area of graduate focus.